Loma Verde Novato Neighborhood Guide & Market Insights

 Home types: primarily single-family, with some attached/HOA pockets nearby (varies by tract)

-Signature advantage: immediate proximity to a connected open-space network on Big Rock Ridge, including Loma Verde Preserve, Pacheco Valle Preserve, and Ignacio Valley Preserve.
+Signature advantages: a top Novato commute location for SF commuters; immediate proximity to a connected open-space network on Big Rock Ridge, including Loma Verde Preserve, Pacheco Valle Preserve, and Ignacio Valley Preserve.

 For a full neighborhood driving tour, highlighting what it feels like to live in Loma Verde, along with a detailed description of the schools, commute, real estate market, general home characteristics, open space and more: